bryandj/BAM-DATA-FINAL/README.md

 ### # 4 Visualize Data
 - Plotted ranks of all protocols and anthros to see distribution
-- Plotted to find more outliers/data that did not make sense.
+- Plotted to find more outliers/data that did not make sense

 <img src="images/av_rank_plot.png"/>